Guide

 • Chats started

-If you’re meeting your conversion rate goals, you’ll know you’re on the right track for meeting your larger business goals.
+If you’re meeting your conversion goals, you’ll know you’re on the right track for meeting your larger business goals.
 You can also compare your conversion rate across different segments, pages, campaigns, or content to see what’s working best.

 A/B testing